Bjorn Thorsrud

 Thorsrud worked with artists including Billy Corgan, David Coverdale, The Dandy Warhols, Bruce Dickinson, Marianne Faithfull, The Frogs, Monster Magnet, Sleeping at Last, The Smashing Pumpkins, Asphalt Socialites, Whitesnake, and Zwan.

 He lived in his hometown of Las Vegas, Nevada.

 On October 19, 2021, he died suddenly of unreported causes.
-He was 58 years of age.
+He was 58 years of age, and died just 12 days after his birthday.